asanch25/StG-How-To/docs/source/generalinfo.rst

     :width: 400
     :align: center

-    Diagram showing the impact of ::math::`B\rho` on the trajectory of a charged particle in a dipole magnet.
+    Diagram showing the impact of :math:`B\rho` on the trajectory of a charged particle in a dipole magnet.

 The St. George Dipole magnets are responsible for the charge state selection of the recoils after being created in the HIPPO gas target.
 In analogy with traditional optics, a dipole magnet seperates particles by p/q much like a prism seperates light by wavelength.